Notes on the Geography of Oman: Musandam

 A homeowner pays tribute to the ships that have always been a huge part of people's lives here.

-Just in case you think that this place must surely be insulated from the modern world.
+Just in case you think that this place is insulated from the modern world.